 National Science Foundation (NSF)

 The NSF offers grant programs that support education in Science, Technology, Engineering and Mathematics (STEM).
 Most are offered annually.
-Advanced Technological Education (ATE) and Transforming Undergraduate Education in STEM (TUES) are well suited to community colleges.

 U.S. Department of Education (DOE)